clintmadeit/Clint-Tools/docs/project_design_principles.md

 - Engine and plugins written in C.  See the above rationale.
 - UI is a separate process from the engine, they cannot crash each other.
 - Best in class testing and debugging capabilities.
-See the project documentation on Github for more information.
+See the project documentation on GitHub for more information.
 - Projects are completely portable between computers.
 See the previous section about project portability.
-- Minor releases will not break backwards compatility within that major release.
+- Minor releases will not break backwards compatibility within that major release.
 If we decide to implement a backwards-incompatible feature, it will happen in the next major release.
 - Major releases are supported for as long as possible, until it is simply